 FEdA: Researching and preserving biodiversity in Germany

-The German Government therefore recognises the need for scientifically substantiated interventions and strategies to reverse the trend in species loss, and has launched the Research Initiative for the Preservation of Biodiversity (Forschungsinitiative zum Erhalt der Artenvielfalt, FEdA) which is funded by the Federal Ministry of Education and Research (BMBF).
+The German Government therefore recognises the need for scientifically substantiated interventions and strategies to reverse the trend in species loss, and has launched the Research Initiative for the Conservation of Biodiversity (Forschungsinitiative zum Erhalt der Artenvielfalt, FEdA) which is funded by the Federal Ministry of Education and Research (BMBF).

 The initiative aims to create the necessary scientific foundation to preserve biodiversity in Germany and to secure ecosystem services that are vital to our well-being.
-To this end, the FEdA is divided into three strategic focus areas:
+To this end, the FEdA approach is divided into three strategic focus areas:

 1. Develop innovative technologies and methods to improve and boost the efficiency of biodiversity monitoring,